Learning SQL: HAVING

 What is the HAVING Clause?

-clause is used to filter groups of rows based on a condition.
-It is often used with aggregate functions like SUM
+The HAVING clause is used to filter groups of rows based on a condition.
+It is often used with aggregate functions like SUM, COUNT, AVG, etc., to apply conditions to grouped data.
+For example, you can use HAVING to find customers whose total order amount exceeds a specific threshold.

 How Does HAVING Work?

-clause and filters the grouped results.
-It allows you to specify conditions that involve aggregate functions, which cannot be done with the WHERE
+HAVING is applied after the GROUP BY clause and filters the grouped results.
+It allows you to specify conditions that involve aggregate functions, which cannot be done with the WHERE clause.

 Basic Syntax:

-table from the previous example, suppose you want to find customers whose total order amount exceeds $1,000.
+Using the same orders table from the previous example, suppose you want to find customers whose total order amount exceeds $1,000.
 Here’s how you can do it:

 - The

-for each customer. - The
+SUMfunction calculates the totalorder_amountfor each customer. - The

-clause filters the groups to include only those where the total order amount is greater than $1,000.
+HAVINGclause filters the groups to include only those where the total order amount is greater than $1,000.

 Key Differences: WHERE vs HAVING